szalontaijordan/unicrush/README.md

 In the database we store the user's name and we generate an ID for them, the levels, and information about players' highscore on levels.

 ## Setup
-If you are not a student (or teacher) of *University of Debrecen*, you can' play levels from the database, you have to modify the code in the `CandyCrushGame.java` file.
+We assume that you have Java 1.7+ and Maven already installed on your computer.
+If you are not a student (or teacher) of *University of Debrecen*, you can't play levels from the database, you have to modify the code in the `CandyCrushGame.java` file.

 1. Create oracle account [here](https://www.oracle.com/webapps/maven/register/license.html) for the OJDBC.